signal11/m-stack/README.txt

 =============

 The following features are on the horizon:
-	* PIC32 port
-	* Support for more PIC18/24F parts
+	* Support for more specific MCUs
-	* Ping-pong buffering
 	* dsPIC33E and PIC24E support
 	* Isochronous transfers